justindujardin/mathy/website/docs/examples/heuristics.md

 ## Reader's Challenge

-The example problems we simplified don't include subtraction operators because the `commutative property` that moves nodes around cannot be applied to subtraction.
-Luckily for us, we can restate a subtraction as the addition of a negation.
+The simplified example problems don't include subtraction operators because the `commutative property` that moves nodes around cannot be applied to subtraction.
+Luckily, we can restate a subtraction as the addition of a negation.
 This allows us to commute the subtraction around while maintaining the value of the original expression.

-Mathy core includes a built-in rule [Restate Subtraction](https://core.mathy.ai/api/rules/restate_subtraction/) rule that you can add to our `simplify_polynomial` function.
+Mathy core includes a built-in rule [Restate Subtraction](https://core.mathy.ai/api/rules/restate_subtraction/) to add to our `simplify_polynomial` function.
 Try adding this rule to the `simplify_polynomial` so that the following cell executes and simplifies each example successfully.

 <details>
 <summary>Click here for a hint</summary>